keylime/attestation-operator/README.md

 e) `make helm-undeploy` will remove the whole deployment

 ## Customizing the deployment.

 By default, the `Makefile` looks for a yaml file on the path set by the environment variable `HELM_CHART_CUSTOM_VALUES` (default `values.yaml`)

-Below we have a couple of examples for some customizations:
+### Registrars and verifiers: minimal deployment

-1 - Do not deploy the `agents` as part of the cluster, and make the services available externally
+This configuration deploys registrar, tenant and verifier pods.
+The services are made available externally (i.e. the deployment can be used to verify another cluster).

 ```
 tags:
   init: true